MaximKN/Haskell1/README.md

 	./dist/build/Haskell1/Haskell1
 The GUI is not included in the configuration file.
 However, it can be run by GHCI
 	ghci GUI.hs

-This project depends on the GUI library called Gtk2Hs.
+This project uses GUI library called Gtk2Hs.
 It should be in the sandbox, BUT if you have any problems with it, you can download it from:
 	http://projects.haskell.org/gtk2hs/